-Just Ride LA – along with some high quality street bikes they carry Bromptons, the world’s smallest folding bike.
-This would be a great option it you are renting an RV as you could fit the bikes in the storage compartments of the RV.
+Just Ride LA – along with some high-quality street bikes they carry Bromptons, the world’s smallest folding bike.
+This would be a great option if you are renting an RV as you could fit the bikes in the storage compartments of the RV.
 1626 S Hill St, Los Angeles California.

 Dtla Bikes – as part of their mission to provide green transportation they have some great prices on bike rentals, including tandem bikes.
 425 S Broadway, Los Angeles California.

 Bike Curious Rentals – great price on Beach Cruiser bike rentals.
 34 Windward Ave, Venice California.